Transform Your Space: 20 Best Air-Purifying Plants for You!

 These plants can naturally clean air and remove toxins such as formaldehyde from the air.
 Therefore, they can survive in almost all situations and bloom in unfavorable conditions too.

-Sunlight: Aloe Vera loves light but makes sure to keep them in a sunny window where it can get indirect or filtered light.
-They don’t like direct light for too long.
+Sunlight:Â Aloe vera loves light, but it should be kept in a sunny window where it can get indirect or filtered light.
+It doesn’t like direct light for too long.

 Watering: Aloe Vera should be watered once a week or two, and the soil should be allowed to dry.
-If overwatered, the aloe vera plant can be affected with root rot and even die.
+If overwatered, the aloe vera plant can be affected by root rot and even die.

-Fertilizer: Fertilize aloe vera plant once a month with a portion of balanced food.
+Fertilizer: Fertilize the aloe vera plant once a month with a portion of balanced food.
 Dilute the fertilizer to half the strength and feed only in the growing season.

 Broadleaf Lady Palm